-The recommended amendment will provide for the development of a 33-storey (108.15 metre) tower of a specified design with up to 248 apartment units and approximately 1,475m2 of commercial space (retail and office).
-This combination of residential and commercial space results in a net density of approximately 1,155 units per hectare, given the size of this site.
+The recommended amendment will provide for the development of a 33-storey (108.15 metre) tower of a specified design with a net density of up to 1,155 units per hectare.
+As shown on the attached concept plans, a combination of 248 apartment units and approximately 1,475m2 of commercial space (retail and office) can be accommodated given the size of this site.
 It is intended, as noted above, that the Downtown Area will accommodate the greatest height and density of residential development permitted within the City of London.
 The Scale limitations prescribed by Section 4.1.7 i) of the Official Plan, noted above, outline that residential densities in the Downtown will not normally exceed 350 units per hectare.
 However, it is recognized that increases to the typical density limitations may be appropriate in certain instances and may be permitted in accordance with the density bonusing provisions of Section 3.4.3 iv) and 19.4.4 of the Official Plan, without an amendment to the Plan.